 Section II: Nominating Procedures

 Candidates shall be sought out each year in April.

 Candidate(s) will submit a nominating petition to APAC@uis.edu fourteen (14) calendar days prior to the first day of voting.
 A list of candidates will be posted on the UIS APAC website prior the election.

 Voting shall be conducted in an anonymous, electronic format.
 Each member of the electorate is eligible to vote once during the fourteen (14) calendar day election period.

 Prior to the July meeting, members of the Executive Committee will ensure that newly elected members have received an orientation to topics currently being addressed by APAC.

-For At-Large representatives, the appropriate number of candidates who receive the highest number of votes shall be declared the winners.
+The appropriate number of candidates who receive the highest number of votes shall be declared the winners.
 In the event of a tie, the existing Academic Professional Advisory Committee will determine the winner at the time of the election.

 Section III: Vacancy

 In the event of a vacancy on the Academic Professional Advisory Committee, through resignation or other cause, the Executive Committee, with the consent of APAC, shall select an AP to fill the seat.